Avg: 2.9 from 263 votes

 June 7, 2021 - TBD: Highway 6 is currently doing full road closures from Sunday night to Friday morning every week.
 The closure is from the junction of Highway 119 and Highway 6 to the junction of Highway 40 and Highway 6 (mile post ~260 to ~257).
 Vehicles that remain in the closure will be towed at owners expense.

 Black Gold is a 400 foot 5.7 route near Playin' Hooky.
 It’s bolted with anchors for 5 short pitches but can be climbed as three long pitches (combine 1 & 2 then 3 & 4).
 Some parts of it were climbed before the current bolted line went in, but nothing was documented.
-Start on the 4 foot ledge overhanging the creek, 30 feet below and upstream of the start of Solid Gold/Playin' Hooky.
+Start on the clean 4 foot ledge overhanging the creek, 30 feet below and upstream of the start of Solid Gold/Playin' Hooky.
 It's the second route left of Solid Gold.
+If you belayer is standing on dirt, you are probably starting up Furlough Day.

-Pitch 1: climb up and left then follows some small, left-facing corners.
+Pitch 1: climb up and left, then follow some small, left-facing corners.
 Using the left wall of the corner, you can finesse the roof.
 Belay above the roof on 2 bolts.

 Pitch 2: pass a second black overhang to climber's left.
 Move back right above the overhang.
 Continue up the bolt line.
 Staying left of the bolts is easier.
 For more challenge, climb to the right of the bolts until the last two bolts under the final bulge.
 Avoid the two huge boulders on the right here, as they may not be attached.
 Pull through the bulge to the belay.